Reporting and offender management (accessible)

 - amending the reporting frequency

 Article 3 of the European Convention on Human Rights (ECHR) is the prohibition on torture or inhuman or degrading treatment or punishment.
-You must, therefore, first and foremost consider if requiring the reporting person to travel long distances would constitute a breach of their Article 3 rights.
+You must, therefore, first and foremost consider if requiring the person to travel long distances would constitute a breach of their Article 3 rights.
 This is most likely to be the case where the person is known to have serious physical or mental health issues which have been confirmed by written evidence from a medical professional.

 Examples include a person with a confirmed heart condition who, as part of their journey to a reporting event, has to climb a steep set of stairs, where there is no accessible access, or a person with documented agoraphobia being required to travel on public transport.

-themselves or is to be considered to be destitute.
-In determining whether the reporting person is destitute, you must have regard to the individual’s circumstances currently and prior to making the application.
+When you are giving person consideration to Article 3 rights, you must next consider whether the person has the financial means to pay for travel themselves or is to be considered to be destitute.
+In determining whether the person is destitute, you must have regard to the person’s circumstances currently and prior to making the application.

 The test for destitution is the same test that is used to determine asylum support applications under section 95(3) of the Immigration and Asylum Act 1999.